 Parks Along the Way

-As this late 19th century images shows, the grid was closely encroaching on the ravine of Garrison Creek.
+As the late 19th century image below shows, the grid was closely encroaching on the ravine of Garrison Creek.
 On its eastern side, Niagara Avenue skews from the grid by following the edge of the ravine.

 By the 1930s, the creek appeared in diagram form as a sewer beneath the streets.